NSENGIYUMVA-Christian/Hisp-technical-test/README.md

 # Hisp-technical-test

+# Please follow this steps to run the app on local

+1. cd my-app
+2. npm install
-1. to run it: npm install and then npm run dev
+3. npm run dev